peakphp/docs/docs/v4/core-concepts/middlewares-and-handlers.md

 ```

 ### Closure middleware
 You can also write middlewares and handlers with closure.
-Underneath, they will be wrapped in `CallableMiddleware` which is *PSR-15* compliant.
+Underneath, they are wrapped in `CallableMiddleware` which is *PSR-15* compliant.
 The only downside is that closure are less reusable outside your application.
 Also, it is generally not a good idea to use closure for complex middleware, but for small task and prototyping, they comes really handy.

 ```php
 $myMiddleware = function ($request, $handler) {